 |April 2008||Deputy Prime Minister Ramë Manaj and Minister of Public Administration Arsim Bajram|

-On 17 May 2013 the government of the Republic of Estonia and the government of the Republic of Kosovo signed an agreement and implementation protocol for the readmission of persons residing without authorisation.
+On 17 May 2013, the government of the Republic of Estonia and the government of the Republic of Kosovo signed an agreement and implementation protocol for the readmission of persons residing without authorisation.
+In 2010 an agreement on agricultural cooperation was signed.

 - 2014 marked the end of the project "The Promotion of Sustainable Development in Kosovo: the promotion and implementation of waste management and water management practises by Estonian municipalities", which was aimed at introducing and implementing environmental practices in Kosovo, which had been successfully implemented in Estonia.
 The Estonian side was conducted by the Harju County Entrepreneurship and Development Consultancy.

-- In the first half of 2011 the joint merger project of Estonia and Finland began, through which they are advising Kosovo on the creation of a school of security sciences.
-The Estonian Academy of Security Sciences is participating on Estonia’s behalf
+- In the first half of 2011 the joint merger project of Estonia and Finland began, through which we advised Kosovo on the creation of a school of security sciences.
+The Estonian Academy of Security Sciences participated on behalf of Estonia.

 - In March 2011 Kosovar NGOs (Kosovar Civil Society Foundation, KCSF, and EU Information Office) were in Estonia for a study visit.
 The goal of the visit was to gather information on Estonia’s experience with acceding to the EU.